RobotLocomotion/drake/drake/doc/models.rst

 In this document, we call the URDF or SDF representation of the object a model.
-The model of an object will describe the object's physical properties, for example, visual properties to describe the appearance of an object.
-The object's physical form can be approximated by geometric primitives, such as cylinders or spheres, or by a more-detailed triangular mesh.
+The model of an object will describe the object's physical properties, including visual, contact, and dynamic properties.
+Visual properties describe the appearance of an object, such as it's shape and texture.

-Other physical properties that can be described in an URDF/SDF file include dynamic properties (how the object moves), with the parameters mass and inertia.
+Dynamic properties describe how the object moves with the parameters mass and inertia.
 Contact properties (how the object responds to contacting other objects) have collision parameters.

 These properties allow you to do simulation, visualization, motion planning,